-In the United States, the estimated number of patients with chronic daily pain is 50 million, with 19.6 million having chronic, high-impact pain.6 Several factors act as barriers to adequate care, including inadequate insurance coverage for pain management services, 278 shortages of medical and behavioral pain management specialists, 5 provider underestimation of patients' reports of pain, 449 poorly functioning drug supply systems, 450 lack of research on innovative and effective pain management approaches, 28 and - more recently - widespread fear among providers of regulatory scrutiny.
+In the United States, the estimated number of patients with chronic daily pain is 50 million, with 19.6 million having chronic, highimpact pain.6 Several factors act as barriers to adequate care, including inadequate insurance coverage for pain management services,280 shortages of medical and behavioral pain management specialists,5 provider underestimation of patients' reports of pain,451 poorly functioning drug supply systems,452 lack of research on innovative and effective pain management approaches,28 and - more recently - widespread fear among providers of regulatory scrutiny.
 The recent advent of retail pharmacies limiting the duration of prescriptions, making unrequested changes to dosages, or placing barriers to obtaining properly prescribed pain medications has had the unintended consequence of limiting access to optimal pain care.
-Without such access many patients face significant medical complications, prolonged suffering, and increased risk for psychiatric conditions.451 Medical complications from inadequately treated acute pain may include prolonged recovery time, unanticipated hospital readmissions, and transition to chronic and persistent pain.452 Unremitting and inadequately treated pain is also associated with increased anxiety, depression, disability, unemployment, and lost income.293
+Without such access, many patients face significant medical complications, prolonged suffering, and increased risk of psychiatric conditions.453 Medical complications from inadequately treated acute pain may include prolonged recovery time, unanticipated hospital readmissions, and transition to chronic and persistent pain.454 Unremitting and inadequately treated pain is also associated with increased anxiety, depression, disability, unemployment, and lost income.295

 In addition to experiencing medical and psychiatric consequences, individuals who receive inadequate pain treatment may transition to illicit opioid or other substance misuse.
-Although the pathway to illicit substance use in pain is not well understood, a small but growing number of individuals who misuse prescription opioids without the supervision or oversight of a medical provider transition to using illicit substances, such as heroin, within a year of use.453 The nonmedical and illicit use of opioids may increase an individual's risk for substance use problems, accidental or intentional overdose, or death.454 Heroin, fentanyl, and other illicit synthetic opioid use may improve the ability of health care providers to tailor treatments and surveillance without placing arbitrary limitations on all patients who are prescribed opioids.
+Although the pathway to illicit substance use in pain is not well understood, a small but growing number of individuals who misuse prescription opioids without the supervision or oversight of a medical provider transition to using illicit substances, such as heroin, within a year of use.455 The nonmedical and illicit use of opioids may increase an individual's risk for substance use problems, accidental or intentional overdose, or death.456 Heroin, fentanyl, and other illicit synthetic opioid scontinue to drive increasing numbers of overdose deaths.9 Understanding the indicators associated with inappropriate opioid use may improve the ability of health care providers to tailor treatments and surveillance without placing arbitrary limitations on all patients who are prescribed opioids.
 This understanding could also potentially improve access to effective care.

-There is a concern as to the definition of what an 'outlier prescriber' is and to avoid arbitrary limitations without taking into account the provider expertise and the patient demographic.
+There is a concern as to the definition of what an "outlier prescriber" is and to avoid arbitrary limitations without taking into account the provider expertise and the patient demographic.
 Careful consideration of how outliers will be defined is needed to avoid patient harm.
 Patient care should be based primarily on the clinical context and the patient-clinician interaction.
-Opioid stewardship programs can provide a holistic, efficient, comprehensive, multidisciplinary approach to address safer opioid prescribing within a health system and thus empowering cross-disciplinary collaboration and inclusion with the development of measures to guide implementation and successful efforts.
-Quality measures should include function, quality of life and activities of daily living.
-CMS is currently implementing sections of the SUPPORT Act.
-The SUPPORT Act requires CMS to convene a Technical Expert Panel, make recommendations regarding quality measures for opioids, identify outlier prescribers and furnish technical support regarding proper prescribing practices, implement minimum standards for states' Drug Utilization Review programs regarding opioid prescribing, including safety edits on refills and daily dosage policies.
+Opioid stewardship programs can provide a holistic, efficient, comprehensive, multidisciplinary approach to address safer opioid prescribing within a health system, thus empowering cross-disciplinary collaboration and inclusion with the development of measures to guide implementation and successful efforts.
+Quality measures should include function, QOL, and ADL.
+CMS is currently implementing sections of the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (SUPPORT Act).
+The SUPPORT Act requires CMS to convene a technical expert panel; make recommendations regarding quality measures for opioids; identify outlier prescribers and furnish technical support regarding proper prescribing practices; and implement minimum standards for states' Drug Utilization Review programs regarding opioid prescribing, including safety edits on refills and daily dosage policies.
 It is essential to ensure that careful consideration of clinical context is always considered.

-3.4.1 MEDICATION SHORTAGE
+3.4.1 Medication Shortage